DependableSoftware2-0/SemanticTemporalFusion/docs/01PaperOutline.md

 * Bigger the size of the network better the performance of the network.
 * Autonomous systems especially robots are embedded devices and have limited resources.
 * The DNN which are deployed on autonomous systems have constraints of the resources from the system.
+* Mostly in autonomous systems efficient model size reduction methods are applied for example: pruning, mixed precision and knowledge distilation.
-* The limited resources have a limit on the size of the network and hence will produce sub-par performance.
+* The limited resources causes limited models and they have a limit on the size of the network and hence will produce sub-par performance.
-* As the DNN outputs are used for making autonomous decisions the performance degradation in the DNN will lead to catastropic failure in the system.
+* As the DNN outputs are used for making autonomous decisions, the performance degradation in the DNN will lead to catastropic failure in the system.
 * Different methodology has been proposed to improve the performance of DNN in constrained enviroments:
    * Architecture modifications ?